 Hurt U.S. Farmers

-Duties protecting a small number of U.S. fertilizer producers have cut off essential imports, causing supply shortages and soaring prices for farmers.
+Duties protecting a small number of U.S. fertilizer producers have cut off essential imports, harming security and supply.

 STAND WITH US FARMERS VIDEO

 Access to Phosphate Fertilizer Supply: U.S. Farmers Need Friends